 The act of going through recipes, measuring, prepping ingredients, and cooking is great stimulation for the brain.
 Cooking requires focus, which in turn keeps the mind active.
 Concentration on a task essentially gives the brain a workout.
 Cooking activities can be divided into steps to make them more comfortable, helping your seniors participate in a way that works well for them.
 The ingredients used in cooking also provide excellent sensory stimulation as well.

 Seniors spending most of their time inside their homes can have adverse feelings of isolation and loneliness.
 Carefully selected activities can help our aging loved ones enrich their lives while keeping them physically and psychologically engaged.
 We hope you can use our suggestions and help your elderly loved ones know they’re an essential part of their family.
-If you want to learn more about senior care, contact Aravilla Clearwater Memory Care today.
+If you want to learn more about senior care please contact us.